jllopis/docker-mosquitto/README.md

 **mosquitto** v1.4.9

 This version implement MQTT over WebSocket.
-You can use an MQTT JavaScript library to connect, like Paho: http://eclipse.org/paho/clients/js/
+You can use an MQTT JavaScript library to connect, like Paho: https://github.com/eclipse/paho.mqtt.javascript

 It has the auth plugin `https://github.com/jpmens/mosquitto-auth-plug` included.
 It uses (and is compiled with) support for a `Redis` and `http` backends.
 The additional config for this plugin (sample `auth-plugin.conf` included) can be bind mounted in the extended configuration directory: `/etc/mosquitto.d`.
 Any file with a `.conf` extension will be loaded by `mosquitto` on startup.

 For details on the auth plugin configuration, refer to the author repository.
 A little quick&dirty example its included at the end.

+The docker images builds with Official Alpine Linux 3.3.

 # Build

 Use the provide _Makefile_ to build the image.

 Alternatively you can start it by means of [docker-compose](https://docs.docker.com/compose): `docker-compose up`.
 This is useful when testing.
 It start up _redis_ and link it to _mosquitto_ so you can test the _auth-plugin_ easily.

-**NOTE**

-The Alpine Linux test image released with v1.4.3 is the main _Dockerfile_ now.
-The one based upon Debian has been dropped.

 ## Build the Mosquitto docker image